-We presented results that demonstrate the effectiveness of perturbative stochastic gradient estimation for supervised learning and reinforcement learning, applied to nonlinear system identification and adaptive oversampled data conversion.
-A recurrent neural network was trained to generate internal dynamics producing a target periodic orbit at the outputs.
-A neural classifier controlling the second-order noise-shaping modulator was trained for optimal performance with no more evaluative feedback than a discrete failure signal indicating whenever any of the modulation integrators saturate.
+We presented simulation results that demonstrate the effectiveness of perturbative stochastic gradient estimation for reinforcement learning, applied to adaptive oversampled data conversion.
+The neural classifier controlling the second-order noise-shaping modulator was trained for optimal performance with no more evaluative feedback than a discrete failure signal indicating whenever any of the modulation integrators saturate.
 The critical part in the VLSI implementation of adaptive systems of this type is the precision of the polarity, rather than the amplitude, of the implemented weight parameter updates.
-A binary controlled charge-pump provides voltage increments and decrements of precise polarity spanning four orders of magnitude in amplitude, with charge transfers down to a few hundred electrons.
+Measurements on a binary controlled charge-pump in 2 μ m CMOS have demonstrated voltage increments and decrements of precise polarity spanning four orders of magnitude in amplitude, with charge transfers down to a few hundred electrons.